benedwards44/Apex-for-Xero/README.md

 ## Usage

 Once the above steps are complete, you can now access the example methods to access the Xero API resources.
-There is currently one simple getContacts() method setup.
+There are currently only a few pre-built methods set up to start using.
+Please use these as a base and extend as necessary.

 #### Get Contacts